Explosion-Scratch/chrome-ai-polyfill/README.md

 // Access specific translator capabilities like languagePairAvailable
 ```

-## 🔍 Demo Sites
+## Demo Sites

-Experience these APIs in action at these demo sites:
+See these APIs in action at these demo sites:

 ### Community-Built Demos